 This particular move features three major changes for me: a different country, a different language, and a different environment.
 I’ll start with the last one first.

 I was born into one of the densest cities in the modern world: Singapore.
-This tiny nation-state has 5.4 million people packed into 276 square miles (Americans might consider that 8.5 million people inhabit the 5 boroughs that comprise NYC, which sits on 303 square miles).
+This tiny nation-state has 5.4 million people packed into 276 square miles (Americans might consider that 8.5 million people inhabit the five boroughs that comprise NYC, which sits on 303 square miles).
 Singapore taught me at an early age that a city can be a safe place for a kid.
 As a six-year-old I excitedly rode the MRT (subway system) by myself on Mondays when I had altarboy duties at our parish across town.
 I heard different languages (Malay, Chinese, Tagalog) swirl around me.
 I saw every color of person imaginable.
 And the food.
-Well, let’s just say that in 2009, my first visit back to the island since I was 11, I gained 10 pounds in 3 weeks.
+Well, let’s just say that in 2009, my first visit back to the island since I was 11, I gained ten pounds in three weeks.
 I firmly believe Singapore has the best food in the world, and still do, despite living in the country that literally gave the world the word cuisine.
 However, for all my love of cities, most of my life has been spent in suburban settings.

 Because America west of the Mississippi was imagined and built around the car, my stints in Texas (Dallas), California (Los Angeles, Orange County), Kansas (Overland Park), and Missouri (St. Louis) all accepted as prima facie access to a vehicle.
 The access to this vehicle not only defined your everyday schedule, but by and large, your entire lifestyle.
 This lifestyle, the suburban lifestyle, while comfortable, safe, and warm, is a novelty in human affairs, and is premised upon the lie of ongoing, infinite access to cheap and easy oil.